UtkuAltnkaya/HeroOfTheArena/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 You need a gcc compiler before playing the game.
-The game consumes about 120 mb of RAM, which is a really small amount.
-And it will be enough for about 200 mb of storage.
+The game consumes about 120mb of RAM and 200mb of storage.

 ### Prerequisites